DerekCrosson/DerekCrosson/README.md

 Hey, it's Derek :wave:&#127998;
 =================================

-I do a bunch of tech stuff and have worked in various roles.
-Right now I'm pivoting from being a software engineer to doing more DevOps and site reliability work, as well as transitioning into the Web3 space.
+I do a bunch of different things and have worked in various roles.
+Right now I'm working on pivoting from being a software engineer to doing more DevOps and site reliability work, as well as transitioning into the Web3 space at some point in the future.

 * 🌍  I'm based in Johannesburg, South Africa
 * 🧠  I'm learning Rust and Solidity in my spare time.
 * 🤝  If you wanna collaborate on some open source stuff, let's chat!
 * 📫  You can reach me on [Twitter](https://twitter.com/nossorckered)

-### Stats

 <a href="http://www.github.com/DerekCrosson"><img src="https://github-readme-stats.vercel.app/api?username=DerekCrosson&show_icons=true&hide=&count_private=true&title_color=1c1917&text_color=1c1917&icon_color=5dbb63&bg_color=ffffff&hide_border=true&show_icons=true" alt="Derek Crosson's GitHub stats" /></a>